Keonapang/protein-binder-design/README.md

 > [!NOTE]
-> Now, you may exit and shutdown the NVIDIA VM so it doesn't keep charging money.
+> Once you're done running the scrips above, you may shutdown the NVIDIA VM so it doesn't keep charging money.

 ## 5. Visualization and validation of binder-target (locally)

+Before you proceed, ensure that all your predicted peptide binder structures are now stored in local directory `$DIR_WORK`.

 ### (a) PRODIGY Gibbs Free Energy